jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

 `suppress-bibliography`
 :    If this has a true value, the bibliography will be left off.
-     Otherwise a bibliography will be inserted into each Div element with id `references`.
+     Otherwise a bibliography will be inserted into each Div element with id `refs`.
 If there is no such Div, one will be created at the end of the document.

 `reference-section-title`